garengh4/create-react-app/README.md

 **JSX**
 - syntax looks like HTML elements
 - property name `class` in HTML is called `className` because `class` is a keyword in JS
-- `{}` in JSX syntax are used to have JS code executte withtin it. `{}` evaluate to JS expression value as the JS code inside that is run. `{}` based interpolation can be nested as mch as needed
+- `{}` in JSX syntax are used to have JS code execute withtin it. `{}` evaluate to JS expression value as the JS code inside that is run. `{}` based interpolation can be nested as mch as needed
 - attribute names are camelCased
 - attach functions not function calls on the right hand side. don't include `()`
-- event object is always passed as the first argumentt to the eventHandler
+- event object is always passed as the first argument to the eventHandler
 - rules: JSX tags need to be closed. returned value from component has to be a single element.

 **State**